 Most plants get their water from the vadose zone (Fig. 30).
 The extent of the vadose zone depends of soil texture or rock type.
 The amount of moisture in the vadose zone depends on the humidity province: It is less in arid regions and more in humid regions.

-Some plants are able to get their water directly from the groundwater, or else, from the capillary fringe ling directly above it.
+Some plants are able to get their water directly from the groundwater, or else, from the capillary fringe lying directly above it.
 Groundwater exists everywhere in the soil and rock mantle, deeper in arid regions and shallower in humid regions.
 Therefore, the distribution of plants of the Earth' surface is determined by:

 Figure 51 shows a riparian corridor of coast live oak (Quercus agrifolia) in Tierra del Sol, San Diego County, California.
 The creek is ephemeral, with surface water flowing only in response to rainfall.
 Yet there is enough year-round moisture in the soil to support a healthy riparian corridor.